 - Island 4: Rental Car shuttles

-- Island 5: Public Bus Service, Off-Airport parking shuttles, Shared-Ride Shuttles
+- Island 5: Public Bus Service, Off-Airport parking shuttles, Rideshare apps

-Both Lyft and Uber are available to pick you up directly from D.I.A. on Level 4 of either the East or West side of the terminal.
-Be sure you to note you East or West location when booking your ride share.
+Both Lyft and Uber are available to pick you up directly from D.I.A. on Level 5 on either the East or West side of the terminal.
+Be sure you note if you are at the East or West location when booking your ride.

 Denver Airport Transit Center

 The Transit Center allows you to access the University of Colorado A Line, aka the Denver Airport Train.
 From here you can get to Denver Union Station in around 45 minutes.
-The one day fare grants you access to all of the RTD Light Rail and RTD Bus Line for a 24 hour period.
+The one-day fare grants you access to all of the RTD Light Rail and RTD Bus Line routes `for a 24-hour period.
 You can reach most of the Denver Metropolitan Area via these two public transportation services.

-This 4 star hotel is located steps away from Jeppesen Terminal.
-The Westin Denver International Airport is hands-down the most efficient hotel to stay in for those traveling on a short business or leisure trip and need to be near the airport.
-Whether it’s an early flight that you don’t want to miss, or would prefer the convenience of not having to rent a car, the Westin Hotel is the spot.
+This 4-star hotel is located steps away from Jeppesen Terminal.
+The Westin Denver International Airport is hands-down the most time-efficient hotel to stay in for those traveling on a short business or leisure trip that needs to be near the airport.
+Whether it’s an early flight that you don’t want to miss or the convenience of not having to rent a car, the Westin Hotel is the spot.

-It features a casual restaurant on-site, Grill & Vine, for all day dining, and the Sky Lounge for drinks.
-Relax at indoor pool and even get a workout in at the 24/7 fitness center.
+It features a casual restaurant on-site, Grill & Vine, for all-day dining and the Sky Lounge for drinks.
+Relax at the indoor pool and even get a workout in at the 24/7 fitness center.
 Downtown Denver is only a train ride away!
 It’s also rated as one of the best properties in the city, so you aren’t passing up quality for convenience.

 Address: 8500 Peña Blvd, Denver, CO 80249